Out of the Past: Reception

 Out of the Past is considered one of the greatest of all films noir.
-Robert Ottoson hailed the film as "the ne plus ultra of forties film noir".
-Bosley Crowther, the film critic for The New York Times in 1947, complimented the crime drama's direction and performances, although he did find the latter portion of the screenplay hard to follow:
+Robert Ottoson hailed the film in 1981 as "the ne plus ultra of forties film noir".
+In a contemporary review, The New York Times film critic Bosley Crowther complimented the crime drama's direction and performances, although he did find the latter portion of the screenplay hard to follow: